pyvision: <repo-uri> pragmas so unused-code tooling validates them against the tracked files of the consuming

 local state after an event-stream resync.
 Action helpers resolve exact IDs or unique prefixes, write the corresponding

-target fields for duplicate, stale, ambiguous, unsupported, missing, and invalid requests.
+code and target fields for duplicate, stale, ambiguous, unsupported, missing, and invalid requests.

 Source: src/sase/integrations/mobile_notifications.py